tanchongmin/taskgen/README.md

 ## How do I use this?
 1. Download package via command line ```pip install taskgen-ai```
-2. Set up your OpenAPI API Key
+2. Set up your LLM and provide any API keys if needed
 3. Import the required functions from ```taskgen``` and use them!

 ## Differences in LLM for Agentic Framework